JackDanna/FogentRoleplayTemplate/README.md

 ## Adjusted Skill Base Dice Effect

-Adjusts the base dice of a specific skill or vocation dice pools.
+Adjusts the tier of the base dice of a specified Skills/Vocations Dice Pools.

+**Affected Skills:** The Skills/Vocations that are effected.

+**Tier Adjustment:** The adjustment to the tier of the Base Dice for the Skills/Vocations.

 |                 Name                 |                  Description                  |  Duration  | Source | Affected Skills | Tier Adjustment |
 | :-----------------------------------: | :--------------------------------------------: | :--------: | :----: | :-------------: | :-------------: |